naitik2314/Chest-X-Ray-Medical-Diagnosis-with-Deep-Learning/README.md

 ---

 ## Usage

-- **Command Line Execution:**
-  Run the main script to execute the full diagnosis pipeline.

 - **Jupyter Notebook:**
   Open `X-Ray.ipynb` in Jupyter or Colab for interactive exploration, visualization, and custom experiments.

-- **API Services:**
-  Integrate with web or mobile applications using exposed endpoints (see API documentation for details).

 - **Visualization Tools:**
   Utilize the ROC curve plots and confusion matrix outputs to interpret model reliability in clinical settings.